vEnhance/web.evanchen.cc/input/mockaime.md

   Please avoid public spoilers for the problems before that date.

 - Solutions and statistics will be posted no later than January 20, 2024.
+  If you've already submitted (or won't submit for scoring) and would like hints or solutions on problems before then, though, feel free to email Evan for a nudge.

 - There's a [forum thread on AoPS](https://aops.com/community/p29466910) for discussion of the problems and so on.